jeju5/management/cs/aws/aws_developer.md

 * Error Cause
   * Authorization -> IAM Roles and Permission
   * Timeout -> Security Group Rule (EC2 Security Group Rule != IAM Group)

+* Security Group acts as a firewall.
+It is a service for EC2 & RDS.

 * AWS Fargate is a serverless compute service.